adrianHards/adrianHards/README.md

 ## Guides

-### Frameworks
+### Frameworks & Libraries
-Setting up projects in Rails and how best to learn front-end development.
+Setup guides and how best to learn front-end development.

 <div align="left">